nextcloud/documentation/admin_manual/configuration/configuration_encryption.rst

   Public keys for all users ``data/<user>/files_encryption``
-  Users' private keys and all other keys necessary to decrypt the users' files
+  Users' private keys and all other keys necessary to decrypt the users' files ``data/files_encryption`` private keys and all other keys necessary to decrypt the files stored on a system wide external storage

 .. note:: Encryption keys are stored only on the ownCloud server, eliminating exposure of your data to third party storage providers.
 The encryption app